The information in this guide is provided for assistance only.

 An Instant Win is considered complete once you click or tap on the Finish button, and its outcome status shows either “Finished” where no prize has been won, or the prize amount where a prize has been won.
 You can view the outcome status by going to ‘My account’ and choosing ‘Instant Wins’ under the ‘My games’ tab.

-If you lose your internet connection or your browser crashes whilst you are buying a ticket for a Draw-Based Game, you should sign into your account and review your ‘Transaction history’ in ‘My account’ when your internet connection returns or browser restarts.
+If you lose your internet connection or your browser crashes whilst you are buying a ticket for a Draw-Based Game with your National Lottery account, you should sign into your account and review your ‘Transaction history’ in ‘My account’ when your internet connection returns or browser restarts.
 You can then see if the purchase was completed and whether your ticket has been entered into the draw.
 If the purchase was completed before you lost connection, you will see your ticket details here.
 If not, you can try to buy the ticket again.

 How do I check if I've won?